Our year in review 2023

 First Nations Speaker Series

-Presented in collaboration with GML Heritage and the Research Centre for Deep History at the Australian National University
+The First Nations Speaker Series is presented in collaboration with GML Heritage, The University of Sydney and the Research Centre for Deep History at the Australian National University

 Sophie Reid, Producer – Learning Programs; Carlin de Montfort, curator; and Naomi Manning, Producer – Learning Programs, stand in front of a series of cameras as they present a virtual excursion.
 They are standing behind a table of historical objects in the Meet the Convicts room on the top floor of the Hyde Park Barracks.